livewyer-ops/poc-servicemesh2024/docs/test-report.md

 - Service mesh - Name of the product
 - `<Component>` CPU Usage - Name of the CPU consumer

+***Note:** Cilium CPU measurement does not include the consumption of eBPF programs running in the kernel.*

 ### Pod to Service communication

 **App CPU Usage**